Mircea-MMXXI/azapy/predocs/InvVol_th_doc_base.md

 # Inverse volatilities portfolio <a name="TOP"></a>

 Portfolio with weights proportional to the inverse of the portfolio component volatilities, periodically rebalanced.

-It is a naïve representation of the feeling that positions in assets with higher volatility should be smaller.
+It is a naïve representation
+of the market wisdom that positions in assets with higher volatility should be smaller.